 - Eye disease: It’s possible to acquire an eye disease by being exposed to blood splashes, touching your eyes with dirty or contaminated fingers, or from cough or sneeze droplets.
 Eye disease can then result, showing up as reddening, soreness or crustification of the eye — or even turn life-threatening, such as contracting Hepatitis B, HIV or avian flu.

 Did you know that more than 2,000 American workers are affected by an eye injury each day, many so serious that they require medical treatment?
 That’s according to the National Institute for Occupational Safety and Health (NIOSH).
 Even more disheartening is that more than 100 of these reported injuries result in the victim needing one or more days to recuperate at home.

 What to do if you suffer an eye injury or loss of vision

 First and foremost, seek medical treatment.
 After that, you must report your injury to your employer as soon as possible.
 They should provide you with a workers’ compensation claim form, along with instructions to file your claim.

 Next, that claim form must be filed with your state before the deadline passes.
-When all of that’s done, we recommend contacting an experienced workers’ compensation attorney at Gerber & Holder Attorneys At Law to review your situation and explain if you have a case or not.
+When all of that’s done, we recommend contacting an experienced workers’ compensation attorney at Gerber & Holder Workers’ Compensation Attorneys to review your situation and explain if you have a case or not.